LinuxLab-ESGI/Secure-GRUB-2/README.md

 > So to really secure our GRUB we have to make sure that the **/boot** partition is encrypted.

 ## Allow automatic boot

+The request of login/password evry boot could be very annoying.
+So we can tell GRUB to only adk us when we are editing the boot option.
+For this we just add the unrestricted mode that allow user to boot without asking the password.
+To do that, we just add "--unrestrited" to the variable CLASS in **/etc/grub.d/10_custom** :

 ___
 Author : AnthonyF